Questions & Comments

 LVF.LVX received her Master’s Degree from Brandeis University and her Bachelor’s Degree in Philosophy with a minor in Ancient Greek and Roman Studies from Furman University where she studied Art, History and Religion in the Mediterranean.
 She is the Founder of Art in Suburbia, a thematic pop-up art gallery selectively curated on the basis of debated social topics to inspire conversation.
 Past exhibitions include THE FEMALE SPECTRUM: An Evolution of Feminism; VINTAGE- a look into America’s Golden Age; and MULTIFORMITY- an understanding of diversity.
 LVF.LVX was awarded a grant by the city of Waltham, MA in recognition of her innovation and outstanding community involvement.

-LVF//LVX is also the face behind The Black Lodge, a subcultured experimental music and art nightclub (2011-2013) held in Greenville, SC that paid tribute to the works of local, as well as controversial or underground artists such as Charles Manson and Richard Kerns.
-Her debut short film, Chest Hump-- a film noir that depicts a twist of the Adam and Eve, Book of Genesis story, was exhibited at the Miami Museum of Contemporary Art in 2003 and remains part of their permanent collection.
+Her debut short film, Chest Hump-- a psycho-erotic film that depicts a different version of the Adam and Eve story was exhibited at the Miami Museum of Contemporary Art in 2003 and remains part of their permanent collection.